-The settings of this section will define the local current density, $i{loc}$ (SI unit: A/m), at the interface between the electrolyte and the electrode.
-Note that $i{loc}$ for all built-in kinetics expression types will depend on the overpotential, which in turn depend on the Equilibrium potential defined in the previous section.
+The settings of this section will define the local current density, i{loc} (SI unit: A/m2) at the interface between the electrolyte and the electrode.
+Note that i{loc} for all built-in kinetics expression types will depend on the overpotential, which in turn depend on the Equilibrium potential defined in the previous section.

-The Local current density expression, $i{loc, expr}$ (SI unit: A/m), may be defined either in the Materials node (From material), by using the From kinetics expression, or by using a User defined expression.
+The Local current density expression, $i{loc, expr}$ (SI unit: A/m2) may be defined either in the Materials node (From material), by using the From kinetics expression, or by using a User defined expression.

-For all kinetic expressions the Exchange current density $i_0$ (SI unit: A/m) is a measure of the kinetic activity.
+For all kinetic expressions the Exchange current density i_0 (SI unit: A/m2) is a measure of the kinetic activity.
 The exchange current density is typically concentration dependent.

 Most kinetic expression types feature the Limiting Current Density option in order to impose an upper limit on the local current density magnitude.
 The feature can be used to model additional mass transport limitations that are not already included in the local current density expression.
-For Limiting Current Density enter a value for $i{\text{lim}}$ (SI unit: A/m).
+For Limiting Current Density enter a value for i{lim} (SI unit: A/m^2).

-In the Tertiary Current Distribution interface, the Linearize concentration dependence for low concentrations option is used to set a Concentration linearization limit $c{\rm lim}$ (SI unit: mol/m) for linearizing the concentration dependence of kinetics for low concentrations, in order to improve convergence for non-unit stoichiometries.
+In the Tertiary Current Distribution interface, the Linearize concentration dependence for low concentrations option is used to set a Concentration linearization limit $c{ m lim}$

+(SI unit: mol/m3) for linearizing the concentration dependence of kinetics for low concentrations, in order to improve convergence for non-unit stoichiometries.
 Note that this option is available for Nernst Equation equilibrium potential and Butler-Volmer kinetics with either Mass action law or Lumped multistep selected as the exchange current density type.